poushitaguha/datatable-scraper/README.md

 # Datatable Scraper

 This is a webscraper built using Nightmare that performs the following tasks:
-a) Navigates to https://datatables.net/ by typing "datatables" into google search and clicking on the correct result.
+1. Navigates to https://datatables.net/ by typing "datatables" into google search and clicking on the correct result.
-b) Fetches/extracts data from the example table into an array.
+2. Fetches/extracts data from the example table into an array.
-c) Exports the array as a CSV file (datatables_output.csv).
+3. Exports the array as a CSV file (datatables_output.csv).

 ## Project Setup